ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.telegram/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
+* (Apollon77) Add new JSON states communication.responseJson and communication.responseSilentJson to also accept json structures (stringified!) to send messages
 * (Apollon77) Try to prevent adapter crashes when internet is not available
 * (Apollon77) Add Sentry for crash reporting